X10KND/AimBooster-AimBot/README.md

 HEIGHT = 525
 ```

-Once the code is run, you have 2 seconds to switch to AimBooster and hit start.
+Once the code is running, you have 2 seconds to switch to AimBooster and hit start.

 ## Requirements